raijin-asr/Todo-App-using-Expo/README.md

 # Todo-App-using-Expo

-Todo App using Expo in React Native
+Todo App using Expo(with local storage, no internet needed) in React Native

-# Things i've learned and implemented(day wise)
+# Things i've implemented(day wise)

     Day 1: Create and Setup TODO app in react native using Expo Day 2: Design header, menu and searchBar and styled them